 6. Give constructive feedback and come to a mutual conclusion

-7. Always be empathetic and provide an emotional support to make them realize that you care and you too equally hurt for taking critical decision.
+7. Always be empathetic and provide emotional support to make them realize that you care and you too equally hurt for taking critical decisions.

 8. Reflect, learn and move on.